Navigated to Ozempic® (semaglutide) for Weight Loss: How it Works | Calibrate

 If you experience any severe side effects, such as anaphylaxis or shortness of breath, please seek immediate medical care.

 Ozempic® is FDA-approved.
 As with all prescription medications, there are warnings and contraindications to keep in mind prior to starting treatment.
-Your Calibrate doctor will discuss these with you and can answer any specific questions you might have about the risks of Ozempic® as it pertains to your own health and medical history.
+Your Calibrate clinician will discuss these with you and can answer any specific questions you might have about the risks of Ozempic® as it pertains to your own health and medical history.